yjs/yjs/README.md

 # Yatta!

-A Collaboration Framework for arbitrary data structures that is _not_ based on the Operational Transformation.
+A Collaboration Framework for arbitrary data structures that is _not_ based on Operational Transformation.